 before using these filters.
 Alternately, instead of using a junk mail

 folder, you can simply delete the spam by using the destination

 If you do choose to use a junk mail folder, be aware that you should empty it frequently.
 If too much junk mail piles up in your account, it could put you over quota, which will prevent you from being able to receive any mail at all.
-For more information about quotas, see the Knowledge Base documents What is the default storage space for various UITS accounts, and how do I request an increase? and About your Cyrus mail storage space
+For more information about quotas, see the Knowledge Base documents What are the default storage space allotments for various UITS accounts, and how do I request more space? and About your Cyrus mail storage space

 - If you are getting spam from the same username, but different

 domains (a typical practice for spammers), your filter might look like